-There is no geographic demarkation as Maryland turns into Delaware, but on two-lane roads in Maryland, you’re required to use headlights at all times of day.
+There is no geographic demarcation as Maryland turns into Delaware, but on two-lane roads in Maryland, you’re required to use headlights at all times of day.
 In Delaware, you can do as you please.
 I turn my headlights off and try to blend in.

-Delaware is both the sixth least-populous and the sixth most-densely-populated state.
-We’ll be spending our time in Sussex county, the lowest and slowest and southest of the state’s three counties.
+Delaware is both the sixth least populous and the sixth most-densely-populated state.
+We’ll be spending our time in Sussex County, the lowest and slowest and southest of the state’s three counties.

 It’s early afternoon as we roll into Pot-Nets, one of a growing number of land lease communities in the area.
 The land lease option keeps the dream of retiring “down the shore” alive for working-class people of my parent’s generation.
 Retirees and vacationers can buy well-built homes, well below market rate.
 Residents own their home and lease the land for as long as they live there.

 We’re now squarely in the heart of what the locals call Slower Lower Delaware.
 Millsboro and the surrounding communities lie on fertile coastal farmland that is steadily giving way to vacation homes and retirement communities.
 The town’s name conveys its history, coined after Elisha Dickerson built a sawmill along the Indian River in 1792.
 By the early nineteenth century, there were fifteen mills within a four-mile radius.
 For two hundred years, since colonists displaced the resident Nanticoke people, the region has thrived by producing lumber and poultry — specifically broiler chickens.
-Agriculture still holds a thin lead over tourism as Sussex county’s leading industry.
+Agriculture still holds a thin lead over tourism as Sussex County’s leading industry.